 - Don’t write too much (less is more)

 A letter for a job is one of those formal writing exercises that demand attention to detail.
 Keep it professional and make sure it’s all correct, first and foremost.

-What’s the funniest letter for a job you’ve ever sent?
+What’s the best cover letter you’ve ever sent?
 Did you get the job or not?
-We’d love to hear about your employment applications of yesteryear, for better or worse, in the comment space below!
+We’d love to hear about your past employment applications, for better or worse, in the comment space below!